 EVENTS | PRIDE

-Around 200K people attend Taipei, to celebrate this year’s major win for the island as the 1st country in Asia to legalize same-sex marriage.
+Around 200K people attended Taipei in October 2019, to celebrate same year's major win for the island as the 1st country in Asia to legalize same-sex marriage.

-Due to Taiwan passing same-sex marriage legislation on May 24 of this year, Taipei Pride was slated to be the biggest one yet.
+Due to Taiwan passing same-sex marriage legislation on May 24 of 2019, Taipei Pride was slated to be the biggest one yet.
 The tumultuous history of getting marriage between same-sex couples legalized spanned almost two decades, culminating in the Constitutional Court’s ruling that the Civil Code’s clauses relating to marriage were unconstitutional.
-The person responsible for setting the landmark precedent in Asia is 61-year-old gay / AIDS pioneer / activist Chi Chia-wei, who set the train in motion by applying for a marriage license back in 2013.
+The person responsible for setting the landmark precedent in Asia, by applying for a marriage license back in 2013, is a 61-year-old gay / AIDS pioneer / activist Chi Chia-wei.
 Chi Chia-wei has been an activist for over 30 years, and was the first person in Taiwan to come out as gay on television, during a self-organized press conference back in 1986.